nikitavoloboev/data/programming-languages/typescript/typescript.md

 - [Tsickle](https://github.com/angular/tsickle) - TypeScript to Closure Translator.
 - [Set of TSLint rules used on some Microsoft projects](https://github.com/Microsoft/tslint-microsoft-contrib)
 - [TypeSearch](https://microsoft.github.io/TypeSearch/) - Search for TS types.
+- [TypeScript ESLint](https://github.com/typescript-eslint/typescript-eslint) - Monorepo for all the tooling which enables ESLint to support TypeScript.